 Do you know the cost of doing business?
 If you don’t, you are the effect of what you don’t know.
-No, you didn’t go to finance schools, but the finance lines are still the most important division in your practice.
+No, you didn’t go to finance school, but the finance lines are still the most important division in your practice.
 By knowing the cost of doing business we mean, the profit margins, the cost per visit, etc…

 This week Jon Repka from Paro is joining us to talk about finance lines and about what you don’t know.
-Paro is a financial services firm that has highly vetted financial professionals in an amazon style fashion with a specific division that works with private practice owners like yourselves.
+Paro is a financial services firm that has highly vetted financial professionals in an amazon-style fashion with a specific division that works with private practice owners like yourselves.

 - Bookkeeping should also drive the front end of your strategy – the services and marketing of said services and who you market to.

 - In bookkeeping – variance, P&L (profit & lost statement) and balance sheet are the three most important reports

 - If you evolve into the hybrid model, you need to have the ability to look at in-network versus out of network business and look at everything on a consolidated basis, a solid bookkeeper can do that in their sleep.